Palau Scuba Escape!

 February 27- March 6, 2022

-Join Southeast Scuba Escape for an unbelievable Scuba Escape to breathtaking Palau aboard the Aggressor, with World War II Land Excursion option, and an optional 3-day endcap stay in Yap to enjoy diving with Mantas!
+Join Southeast Scuba Escape for an unbelievable Scuba Escape to breathtaking Palau aboard the Aggressor, with World War II Land Excursion option.

-This beautiful itinerary will take you to some of the most unforgettable dive sites in the Phillipines including the Wreck of Iro Maru, The Wonder Channel, and The Blue Corner!
+This beautiful itinerary will take you to some of the most unforgettable dive sites in the Phillipine Sea including the Wreck of Iro Maru, The Wonder Channel, and The Blue Corner!

 Aggressor is known for its exceptionally comfortable accommodations, attentive crew and amenities, and outstanding culinary experiences, and of course, exceptional dive locations.

-Price includes meals, accommodations, transfers, and 5 dives per day while on the Aggressor live aboard.
+Price includes meals, accommodation aboard the Aggressor, transfers, and 5 dives per day.
 Nitrox is available for an additional cost of $100/week.
 Airfare not included in price, but can be coordinated by us for group travel if you wish.

 Notes about Flights

 Flights from US take approximately 22 - 24 hours and cost around $1800 as of this writing.
 You need to arrive in Palau at KOROS by evening on Sunday, Feb 27th.